ane/ebi/README.rst

 .. figure:: ./docs/images/book-author-problem.png
    :alt: a problem

-   a problem

-*Could the blue arrow be removed, and contained inside the arrows from the API?*
+   Could the blue arrow be removed, and contained inside the arrows from the API layer pointing towards the Service layer?

 The blue dashed arrow can be lifted into the API layer with little extra work.
 It's a good idea to push such arrows as far "up" as possible,